coolstar/Chimera13/README.md

-# Chimera13
+# Odyssey

-**NOTE: CHIMERA13 IS A CODENAME.
-THIS PROJECT WILL BE RENAMED WHEN IT IS READY FOR RELEASE.
-UI WILL BE ADDED LATER BEFORE RELEASE AS WELL**

-**NOTE: THIS PROJECT CURRENTLY ONLY GIVES YOU A ROOT SHELL VIA SSH.
-IT IS INCOMPLETE AND WILL NOT GIVE YOU TWEAKS OR A PACKAGE MANAGER YET**

-This is the project for the soon-to-be Chimera13 jailbreak.
+This is the project for the Odyssey jailbreak.

 RIP s0uthwes :(

 This project is being developed and open sourced in his memory, as he was interested in seeing it happen.

-# Goals

-The goal of the project is to build a complete jailbreak for iOS 13.0 and higher in Swift (though C and ObjC is fine where needed)

 # Supported Devices

-Goal is to initially target A9-A11, though A12+ support may be possible (partial functionality should work on A12 until then)
+All A9-A13 devices on iOS 13.0-13.5

 # Status

-* Exploit: time_waste (extract the zip yourself)
+* Exploit: Re-implementation of lightspeed (Working)
-* Privilege Escalation (to root): Working (A9 - A13)
+* Privilege Escalation (to root): Working
-* Nonce Setter: Working (A9 - A13)
+* Nonce Setter: Working
-* Remount: Working (A9 - A13)
+* Remount: Working
-* Codesign Bypass: Working (A9 - A13)
+* Codesign Bypass: Working
-* SSH: Working (A9 - A13)
+* SSH: Working
-* CoreTrust Bypass: Update planned from Chimera12
+* CoreTrust Bypass: Working
-* Code Injection: Update planned from Chimera12
+* Code Injection: Working
-* Injection Library: substitute or libhooker
+* Injection Library: libhooker
-* Bootstrap: Available from Chimera12
+* Bootstrap: Procursus included

 # License

-Chimera13 is licensed under the 3-Clause BSD License
+Odyssey is licensed under the 3-Clause BSD License